[ cassette - portfolio ] [ about me ]

 sometimes i even find time to play videogames too...

-as you might have guessed, i'm a lover of space, but also of surrealism, cassette-futurism, brutalism, fungi, botany, and bonsai.
+as you may have guessed, i'm a lover of space, surrealism, retro-futurism, brutalism, fungi, botany, and bonsai.

-my favourite book is The Haunting of Hill House by Shirley Jackson (or perhaps The Ultimate Alphabet by Mike Wilks); my current book is House of Leaves by Mark Z Danielewski.
+my favourite book is The Haunting of Hill House by Shirley Jackson (or perhaps The Ultimate Alphabet by Mike Wilks); i recently finished House of Leaves by Mark Z Danielewski. i plan to read The King in Yellow next.